openMF/community-app/README.md

 1. Note: Ensure you have ```npm``` installed - goto http://nodejs.org/download/ to downloand installer for your OS.

-2. Clone this respository to your local filesystem
+2. Clone this respository to your local filesystem (default branch in 'master')

 3. To download the dependencies, and be able to build, first install bower & grunt: